 Jason Speciner, a certified financial planner at Financial Planning Fort Collins in Fort Collins, Colorado, advises keeping on hand only enough cash to cover about one week’s worth of living expenses — and storing it in a fire-proof safe.

-4. The money might not be covered by your home insurance policy
+4. Cash might not be covered by insurance

 Homeowners and renters insurance policies generally offer little protection for cash hidden around the house, says AnnaMarie Mock, a certified financial planner at the Highland Financial Advisors in Wayne, New Jersey.